misiektoja/spotify_profile_monitor/README.md

 ```sh
 spotify_profile_monitor <spotify_target> -i --export-all-playlists
 ```

+Each file is written to the current working directory using the sanitized playlist name.
+Filename sanitization removes path separators, so exports cannot escape that directory, but a playlist whose sanitized name collides with an existing `.csv` in that directory (including your own `-b` output) is appended to rather than replaced.
+Run the export from a dedicated empty directory.

 To skip public playlist processing while displaying details for a Spotify target, use `-q`: